Introduction to Marketing Psychology for SMEs

 Buy from people you like.
 SMEs build approachable brand personality.
 Vietnamese like humorous, authentic brands.

-Vietnam TikTok Trend: Owner appears to talk directly.
-Interactions increase 300%.
+Vietnam TikTok trend: Owner appears talking directly.
+Engagement increases 300%.
 Easy to do, low cost.

 Find common ground with audience.
-Ask daily interaction questions.
+Ask interactive questions daily.

 15 Common Psychological Effects in Digital Ads

-Each effect has specific examples that SMEs can copy.
-Focus on mobile-first because 95% of Vietnam access via phone.
+Each effect has specific examples SMEs can copy.
+Focus mobile-first because 95% of Vietnam access via phone.

 5. FOMO Effect (Fear of Missing Out)